Notification

 There are many different stories of the origin of tick size, but its core purpose remains the same to prevent price manipulation and provide more liquidity.
 It is an integral part of the market structure.
 Regardless of the security being traded, the tick size provides an important measure of price stability and helps to ensure fair and orderly markets.

-What is tick trading?
+What is Tick Trading?

 Tick trading is a type of day trading that involves making trades in very short timeframes, typically just a few seconds or minutes.
 It consists in taking advantage of small price movements to make a profit.